-Surgical excision vs MRI-- Select patients may be suitable for monitoring in lieu of excision (although MRI is not indicated); e.g., Flat epithelial hyperplasia, papillomas without atypia, fibroepithelial lesions favoring fibroadenoma, radial scars adequately sampled or incidental.
-Other pathologies that may require excision include mucin-producing lesions, potential phylloides tumor, papillary lesions, radial scar, or other histologies of concern to the pathologist (NCCN, 202119).
+Surgical excision vs MRI - Select patients may be suitable for monitoring in lieu of excision (although MRI is not indicated); e.g., Flat epithelial hyperplasia, papillomas without atypia, fibroepithelial lesions favoring fibroadenoma, radial scars adequately sampled or incidental.
+Other pathologies that may require excision include mucin-producing lesions, potential https://physloodes.org/physloodes.o

-MRI during or after nNeoadjuvant cChemotherapy - Dynamic contrast\-enhanced MRI may be used to monitor response of a tumor to neoadjuvant chemotherapy used to shrink the tumor before surgery.
-This is very important in clinical decision making as alternative therapies may be selected based upon the MRI results obtained from the MRI.
+MRI during or after neoadjuvant chemotherapy - Dynamic contrast-enhanced MRI may be used to monitor response of a tumor to neoadjuvant chemotherapy used to shrink the tumor before surgery.
+This is very important in clinical decision making as alternative therapies may be selected based upon the MRI results.
 It may also be used to depict residual disease after neoadjuvant chemotherapy.
 MRI-compatible localization tissue markers should be placed prior to neoadjuvant chemotherapy to evaluate the location of the tumor in the event of complete response (ACR, 2018).

-MRI and bBreast iImplants - For asymptomatic women with silicone implants, no imaging is recommended for evaluation.
+MRI and breast implants - For asymptomatic women with silicone implants, no imaging is recommended for evaluation.
 However, MRI may be used in asymptomatic patients with silicone breast implants to evaluate breast implant integrity when a mammogram and/or ultrasound is suspicious for implant rupture.